 - Money market accounts: A type of savings account that typically requires higher minimum balances; some even offer check-writing options.

 - Certificates of deposit: With these accounts, you are required to hold your balance for a specific period of time (typically between one to five years) in exchange for a higher interest rate.
-If you withdraw money before the required period ends, you’ll have to pay a penalty.
+If you withdraw money before the required period ends, you’ll have to pay the penalty.
 CDs are also covered by FDIC insurance.

-- Mutual funds: If you have a 401(k) through your job or an individual retirement account, or IRA, odds are you are putting some of your money in mutual funds.
+- Mutual funds: If you have a 401(k) through your job or an individual retirement account or IRA, odds are you are putting some of your money in mutual funds.
 These are a type of investment that holds a little bit of many different types of stocks.
 Mutual funds are not covered by FDIC or NCUA insurance, and you can lose money on them — but you’ll also typically earn a higher rate of return than you would on a savings account.
 They’re best for long-term savings goals, such as retirement.

 Is savings account interest taxable?